 - Providing further education and training opportunities for psychologists in the target community; or

-- Fostering collaborations between the Society and psychologists in the target community who are seeking support to establish and build scientific and professional psychology, or who are undertaking a psychologically significant humanitarian project within their own country or region.
+- Fostering collaborations between the APS and psychologists in the target community who are seeking support to establish and build scientific and professional psychology, or who are undertaking a psychologically significant humanitarian project within their own country or region.

 The Grant is not intended to support research projects unless there is a clearly demonstrable outcome in relation to the aims of the Grant.
 Student research projects are unlikely to be eligible.

-The grant may be used to support any aspect of a successful and sustainable project, including travel, living allowance, training fees and charges, books and equipment, or other costs associated with the project, provided that the funds are expended in accordance with the budget as approved by the Selection Committee.
+The Grant may be used to support any aspect of a successful and sustainable project, including travel, living allowance, training fees and charges, books and equipment, or other costs associated with the project, provided that the funds are expended in accordance with the budget as approved by the Selection Committee.

 - A call for nominations will be published each year in InPsych.